Pepetka/tsro/README.md

 # tsro

-TypeScript Remove Orphaned (tsro) is a CLI utility and library for TypeScript projects that scans source files to detect files containing unused imports (so-called “orphaned files”).
-It enables identifying and removing such imports to streamline code cleanup.
+TypeScript Remove Orphaned (tsro) is a CLI utility and library for TypeScript projects that detects and removes files containing invalid imports — imports that refer to nonexistent entities or nonexistent modules.

 ## Features

 ###  🕵️  Find unused code

-The utility scans the entire project using information from `tsconfig.json` and the TypeScript Compiler API to identify files containing unused imports.
-These files are considered “orphaned” because they do not affect the codebase and occupy space unnecessarily.
+The utility scans the entire project using information from `tsconfig.json` and the TypeScript Compiler API to identify files that contain imports referencing non-existent modules or entities.
+These files are considered “orphaned” because their imports are broken, and they are often leftover from removed or refactored code.

 ### 🗑️ Remove unused code automatically

-When the corresponding option (`--write` flag) is enabled, tsro deletes the detected orphan files from the project, helping keep the codebase clean and reducing technical debt.
+When the `--write` flag is enabled, tsro deletes the files containing broken imports from the project, helping keep the codebase clean and free of leftover or obsolete files.

 ### 🚀 Works out of the box

-The tool requires no separate configuration file or complex setup.
-A valid `tsconfig.json` is sufficient, simplifying integration into existing projects and speeding up adoption.
+The tool requires no separate configuration or setup.
+A valid `tsconfig.json` is enough to analyze the project, making it easy to integrate and use in existing codebases.

 ## Installation